pranav-ganesh/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons (UC2)
-2. User requests to edit a specific person in the list
+1. User requests to edit a specific person in the list
-3. Contact gets edited in the address book and edited person card is displayed
+2. Contact gets edited in the address book and edited person card is displayed

 Use case ends.

 **Extensions**

 * 1a.
-List is empty

-  Use case ends

-* 2a.
 The given index is invalid

-  * 2a1.
+  * 1a1.
 Address book shows an error message

-    Use case resumes at step 2
+    Use case resumes at step 1

-* 2b.
+* 1b.
 There are duplicate interests list index values

-  * 2b1.
+  * 1b1.
 Address book shows an error saying there are duplicate interests list index values

-    Use case resumes at step 2.
+    Use case resumes at step 1.

-* 2c.
+* 1c.
 There are duplicate interest arguments

-  * 2c1.
+  * 1c1.
 Address book shows an error saying there are duplicate interest arguments

-    Use case resumes at step 2
+    Use case resumes at step 1

-* 2d.
+* 1d.
 There is a duplicate of the edited person already present in the address book

-  * 2d1.
+  * 1d1.
 Address book shows an error saying the person already exists in the address book

-    Use case resumes at step 2
+    Use case resumes at step 1

 ### Non-Functional Requirements